willhughes11/Image-Classifier/README.md

 # Image-Classifier
 Udacity AI Programming with Python Capstone Project

 In this project, I trained an image classifier to recognize different species of flowers.
-The Model can be trained and tested in the notebook or on a server in command line by running the train.py and predict.py scripts.
+The model can be trained and tested in the notebook or on a server in command line by running the train.py and predict.py scripts.

 The project is broken down into multiple steps: